-Throughout the year, the administrative team discusses input received about protection of the institution's technical infrastructure plan, and annually reviews and evaluates the plan.
-Revisions to the plan are made as needed.
+Throughout the year, the administrative team discusses input received about protection of the institution's technical infrastructure.
+At least annually, the faculty advisory committee and administrative team discusses the input received, reviews and evaluates the plan, and revises as needed.

-BASIC INFORMATION ABOUT THE PLAN IS AVAILABLE TO THE ADMINISTRATION, FACULTY, STAFF, AND STUDENTS UPON REQUEST
+ENSURES BASIC INFORMATION ABOUT THE PLAN IS AVAILABLE TO THE ADMINISTRATION, FACULTY, AND STAFF

-Basic information about the protection of the institution's technical infrastructure plan is provided to administration, faculty, staff and students as requested.
+Basic information contained in the plan about the protection of the institution's technical infrastructure plan is provided to administration, faculty, and staff in the Policies and Procedure Manual.